 per connection pole (multi-conductor, insulated, openly suspended).
-Single cables of, for example, 70 mm may be replaced by e.g. 2x 35 mm etc. If the cables are long then the cross section must be increased to avoid voltage loss and overheating.
+Single cables of, for example 35 mm, may be replaced by e.g. 2x 16 mm etc. If the cables are long then the cross section must be increased to avoid voltage loss and overheating.

-2.3.5.1 DC terminal types
+2.3.5.1 DC terminal

-The table below shows an overview of the various DC terminals.
+The table below shows an overview of the DC terminal.
 It's recommended that connection of load cables always utilizes flexible cables with ring lugs.